Minangkabau businesspeople: History

-7th-18th century
+7th–18th century

 Minangkabau traders have been trading since the 7th century.
 They became influential traders operating on the west and east coast of Sumatra.
 The gold trade was originally the main trade of the Minangkabau people.
 The Tanah Datar Valley was an important place as gold producer for the Minangkabau economy.
 The pursuit of gold sometimes encourages migration of Minang people.
 The arrival of the Minangkabau people in the northwest of Jambi, was caused by the search for gold.
 Invited by King Regale and his predecessors, many Minang people crossed the Malacca strait to Johor to collect gold chunks.
 The Minangkabau gold traders were often the leading mining entrepreneurs, who relied on the Tanah Datar political system to protect them as they led their caravan of one hundred or more men on foot down the rugged slopes of Bukit Barisan to the harbor in the west coast.
 By the late 18th century, gold mines were running out and their fortunes had reached a nadir.

 After gold reserves declined, trade of agriculture commodities became the main business of the Minang people.
 The pepper, acacia and gambier trade flourished in the 15th-18th century, as well as the coffee trade in the 18th to 19th century.
-The comodities brought from the Minangkabau Highlands to the Malacca strait or the Indian Ocean to be sold to foreign traders.
+The commodities brought from the Minangkabau Highlands to the Malacca strait or the Indian Ocean to be sold to foreign traders.
 Most of trade to the east coast was carried out via major rivers such as the Kampar, Siak, Indragiri and Batang Hari.
 Because of the trading activity, many Minang traders migrated and established colonies along the west and east coast of Sumatra, even to the Malay peninsula.
 On the west coast, they established trading posts in Meulaboh, Barus, Natal, Pariaman, Padang up to Bengkulu.
 In the east coast, Minang traders colonies stretched from Batubara, Pelalawan, Siak up to Jambi.